VitaliyFedyay/Homework8/README.md

 # Homework8
-Homework8 - is a project with user registration, login and todo.
+Homework8 - is a project with user registration, login and todo https://github.com/VitaliyFedyay/Homework8.git

 ## Installation